pradeeppnc/Taxi-fair-prediction/README.md

-# Taxi-fair-prediction
+# Taxi-fare-prediction
-Predict the taxi fair based on the historical data.
+Predict the taxi fare based on the historical data.